hapax/hapax.github.io/assets/feynman.md

 A giant particle accelerator like the Large Hadron Collider (LHC) is not so different from a magician's hat.
-We throw in some particles, tap with our wand, and the magic of quantum mechanics can produce a rabbit.
+We throw in some particles, tap our wand, and produce a rabbit.
+But at the LHC, it is not the magician performing the magic, but rather Nature herself in the form of *quantum mechanics*.

 <figure>
     <div style="text-align:center"><img src